hussaino03/SmartList/README.md

 - Difficulty and importance ratings: Assign ratings to tasks to determine XP rewards
 - Progress tracking: Visual representation of current level and XP progress
 - Streak tracking: Tracks the current and longest streak
+- Leaderboard: Compare your progress with other users
-- Persistent storage: Tasks and progress are saved in local storage
+- Persistent storage: Tasks and progress are saved in MongoDB and synced across devices
+- User identification: Unique session IDs for user tracking without login

 ## Live Demo

 Check out the live demo of SmartList [here](https://smart-listapp.vercel.app/).

+## Architecture

+- Frontend: React application hosted on Vercel
+- Backend: Express.js server hosted on Vercel
+- Database: MongoDB

 ## Getting Started